lwagf/scout/README.md

 ### Commands

-`scout!<card name>/<search modifier>` - Searches a card by name and returns an informative embed.
+`scout!<card name>$<search modifier>` - Searches a card by name and returns an informative embed.
 This can take in 1 of the following modifiers:

 *   `exact` - Does the default fuzzy search not return the card you want?
 Use exact!

     If you ran `scout!stardust dragon`, due to the card id order this will actually return `Malefic Stardust Dragon` when you might be looking for `Stardust Dragon`.
-    So instead, do `scout!stardust dragon/exact`
+    So instead, do `scout!stardust dragon$exact`

 ### Example invite code
 https://discordapp.com/oauth2/authorize?client_id=680181299616808994&permissions=52224&scope=bot